IntQuant/noita_entangled_worlds/README.md

 [The mods listed here](https://docs.google.com/spreadsheets/d/1nMdqzrLCav_diXbNPB9RgxPcCQzDPgXdEv-klKWJyS0) have been tested by the community, it is publically editable so please add any untested mod with your findings

-## Cli connect
+## CLI connect

-can also connect via cli, just run `noita_proxy --lobby [steam_code/ip and port]`
+You can also connect via cli, just run `noita_proxy --lobby [steam_code/ip and port]`

-## Cli host
+## CLI host

-can also host via cli, just run `noita_proxy --host [steam/port]`, "--host steam" will host a steam game and "--host 5123" or any port will host via ip at that port
+You can also host via cli, just run `noita_proxy --host [steam/port]`, "--host steam" will host a steam game and "--host 5123" or any port will host via ip at that port

 ## Connecting via steam without steam version of game